Found in 65 Collections and/or Records:

 Class — Multiple Containers

-Content Description Records include minutes, officers and committee material, copies of all publications, scrapbooks, and photo albums.
+Content Description The University of Louisville Women’s Club collection spans the history of the organization from 1932 to the present.
+Materials include correspondence, meeting minutes, publications, financial records, and scrapbooks.
+Records include minutes, officers and committee material, copies of all publications, scrapbooks, and photo albums.
 News bulletins, the constitution and bylaws, and programs are also present.
 Publications include newsletters and directories for the years 1950 to 1972.
-Includes service manuals from 1976.
+Includes...

 Scope and Contents These are the papers of Louise Weiller, radio personality, author, and a founder of the Louisville Ballet.
 The collection dates from 1897 to 1994.
 During her lifetime Weiller hosted two radio programs, wrote numerous newspaper and newsletter columns, and was a frequent speaker to various organizations.
 This collection of 17.5 linear feet documents Weiller's life, hobbies and other pursuits.Louise Weiller, a well-known Louisville radio personality of the 1950s, donated her papers to...